+- 604(1) Eligibility for appointment

-- (a) No person under the age of 18 years may be appointed as an Electoral Assistant. - (b) The appointment of an Electoral Assistant is not effective until the person concerned has signed an undertaking stating that they: - (i) are eligible for appointment; - (ii) will not contest the Election; and - (iii) agree to perform the duties associated with the office impartially and in accordance with the spirit and detail required by these Regulations.
+- (a) No person under the age of 18 years may be appointed as an Electoral Assistant.

+- (b) The appointment of an Electoral Assistant is not effective until the person concerned has signed an undertaking stating that they:

+- (i) are eligible for appointment;

+- (ii) will not contest the Election; and

+- (iii) agree to perform the duties associated with the office impartially and in accordance with the spirit and detail required by these Regulations.

-604(2) Disqualifications from appointment
+- 604(2) Disqualifications from appointment